A living document on how to juggle these damned things.

 KEMs have become ‘all the rage’ recently (not because they are sexy or special, they just seem to be the best we’ve got in a post-quantum world).
 In the shadow of a cryptographically-relevant quantum computer that can break our Diffie-Hellman’s and elliptic curve-based constructions in ~polynomial time, including stuff that’s been hoovered up and stored for a later day when those quantum computers come online (Store and Decrypt Later), there’s been movement to migrate cryptography protocols off of Diffie-Hellman onto primitives like KEMs, because they enable things like key establishment, but base their security on quantum-resistant problems such as Module Learning-with-Errors.

 However.
-KEMs are not DH, and protocols that were originally designed based on the properties
+KEMs are not DH, and protocols that were originally designed based

-(formal and informal) of Diffie-Hellman are now trying to swap them out for KEMs or hybridize
+on the properties (formal and informal) of Diffie-Hellman are now trying to

-them with KEMs.
-KEMs generally are designed to fulfill IND-CCA
+designed to fulfill IND-CCA

 and IND-CCA

-only, and some
+only, and some designs have been

-designs have been changed to simplify and make clearer IND-CCA
+changed to simplify and make clearer IND-CCA

-security proofs and to
+security proofs and to improve

-that make them trickier to just use without caveats.
+security properties that make them trickier to just use without caveats.

 Re-encapsulation attacks

-As coined by Cremers et al and explored by the Cryspen
+As coined by Cremers et al and explored by the

-team, re-encapsulation attacks exploit the fact that some KEMs allow the
+Cryspen team, re-encapsulation attacks exploit the fact

-decapsulation of a ciphertext to an output key k and then can produce a second ciphertext for a
+that some KEMs allow the decapsulation of a ciphertext to an output key k and

-different public key that decapsulates to the same k.
-Re-encapsulation attacks in protocols,
+decapsulates to the same k.
+Re-encapsulation attacks in protocols, often

-disagreeing on their respective partners.
-This doesn’t sound great, but is completely allowed
+same key despite disagreeing on their respective partners.
+This doesn’t sound

-under the IND-CCA
+great, but is completely allowed under the IND-CCA

-security definition!
-To avoid these sorts of attacks, we need to know more
+avoid these sorts of attacks, we need to know more about a KEM than just that

-about a KEM than just that it’s an IND-CCA
+it’s an IND-CCA

--secure KEM: we need to know how it binds its shared
+-secure KEM: we need to know how it binds its shared secrets

-behavior’, etc) that Diffie-Hellman public keys were not tightly
+Diffie-Hellman public keys were not tightly bound to the shared secret

-bound to the shared secret resulting from the computation, and there was no ciphertext to juggle
+resulting from the computation, and there was no ciphertext to juggle either.

 Binding properties